ModelarData/ModelarDB-RS/docs/dev/README.md

   tables.
   - **Delta Lake** - Module providing functionality for reading from and writing to a delta lake.
   - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
   - **Parser** - Extensions to Apache DataFusion's SQL parser.
-The first extension adds support for creating model tables with a timestamp, one or more fields, and zero or more tags.
+The first extension adds support for creating time series tables with a timestamp, one or more fields, and zero or more tags.
 The second adds support for adding a `INCLUDE address[, address+]` clause before `SELECT`.
   - **Test** - Constants and functionality for data generation for use in tests.